 - Uyuni salt desert

 Probably the most amazing landscape I’ve seen in my life.
-You can do a 1-day tour as well as a 4 days.
+You can do a 1-day tour as well as four days.
 Pick up an agency in Uyuni and let’s go!
 Take warm clothes with you, sunglasses and altitude sickness pill.
 You will forever remember the ride through the salt desert.
 The sunset is my favourite memory ever.
 It was so beautiful.
-The guide/driver takes a lot of photos and bring lunch.
+The guide/driver takes a lot of photos and brings lunch.

 - Titicaca Lake